lukeuliana1/capstone/README.md

 ## How to Create Superuser (admin) <a id="createsuperuser"></a>
 <p>In terminal type `./manage.py createsuperuser` and follow steps

+## Sending emails (confirmations, lost passwords, ect.)<a id="sending-email"></a>
+Right now all emails are "sent" to terminal (take a look at lines 86-95 in settings.py).
+When DEBUG is true, then all emails will be sent to Terminal, otherwise it will use precreated gmail account (or any other email service) for sending email messages.
+Feel free to change it.

 ## MySQL Notes <a id="mysql-notes"></a>
 * When creating the root account if asked to create a root password, you must